 Wienerschnitzel is a family-owned company that got its start back in 1961 with a single location established by John Galardi in Southern California.

 Hot dogs are front-and-center on the menu, with 12 signature dogs: Chili Cheese Dog, Chili Dog, Green Chile Chili Cheese Dog, Corn Dog, Chicago Dog (topped with fresh tomato, fresh onions, pickle spear, relish, sport peppers, tangy French’s mustard, and sprinkled with celery salt), Junkyard Dog (topped with French Fries, chili sauce, a slice of American cheese, French’s mustard, and grilled onions), Deluxe Dog (topped with fresh tomato, fresh chopped onions, pickle spear, and tangy French’s mustard), Bacon Street Dog (topped with a slice of crisp bacon, mayonnaise, ketchup, mustard, and grilled diced onions), Relish Dog, Kraut Dog, Mustard Dog, and Mini Corn Dogs.

 Any of the dogs on the menu can be ordered as all-beef hot dogs or with Polish sausage.
 Rounding out the menu are burgers, sandwiches, fries and snacks, breakfast options, and Tastee Freez soft-serve ice cream desserts.

-This company currently ranks #166 on Entrepreneur magazine’s Franchise 500 list.
-Founded in 1961 and franchising since 1965, the number of locations has held relatively steady in recent years and currently stands at 320, none of which are company-owned and one of which is located outside the U.S.
+This company currently ranks #126 (up from #166 last year) on Entrepreneur magazine’s Franchise 500 list.
+Founded in 1961 and franchising since 1965, the number of locations hasn’t changed much in recent years and currently stands at 323 (up from 320 last year), none of which are company-owned and all of which are located in the U.S.